 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly communicates its purpose, lists concrete capabilities, and provides extensive trigger terms covering the academic/research presentation domain.
-It uses proper third-person voice, explicitly states both what the skill does and when to use it, and occupies a distinct niche that minimizes conflict with general-purpose presentation tools.
+This is a strong skill description that clearly defines its scope (research and scientific presentations), lists concrete capabilities (structure, templates, timing, validation), and provides extensive trigger terms covering many natural user phrasings.
+It effectively answers both what the skill does and when to use it, with a well-defined niche that minimizes conflict risk with other skills.

 | Dimension | Reasoning | Score |